 A Urinary tract infection, or UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
-The symptoms of a urinary tract infection can be painful and uncomfortable, but can be easily treated by your doctor when caught early on.
+The symptoms of a urinary tract infection can be painful and uncomfortable, but can be easily treated by your OBGYN when caught early on.
 The highly trained OBGYNs at CNY Women’s Healthcare have extensive experience diagnosing and treating patients for UTIs.
 If you are experiencing symptoms of a UTI or have a reoccurring infection, please call (315) 446-4400 or request an appointment online to schedule an appointment at our OBGYN office in East Syracuse today!

 - Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms such as a high fever, bloody/cloudy urine, and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder caused by a bacterial infection, which typically results in frequent and painful urination